PhP-Pj/wpdev/wp-content/themes/wptp/README.md

 ## Template tags

-**Template tags** are wordpress functions that can be called in themes to to retieve content from the DB and:
+**Template tags** are wordpress functions that can be called in themes to to retrieve content from the DB and:

-* display some content in apage
+* display some content in a page
 * check conditions
-* retieve gobla info like the site's title or its address
+* retrieve global info like the site's title or its address

-Suach as get_header(), the_title(), bloginfo()
+Such as get_header(), the_title(), bloginfo()

 ### example: bloginfo()